 State of the environment

-Reports are disconcerting regarding issues such as water resources and quality, air quality, biodiversity, and waste.
+Reports are disconcerting regarding water resources and quality, air quality, biodiversity, and waste.
 Since 2003, some projects (reforestation, wastewater treatment, sustainable use of resources, protected areas) have been initiated.
 However, little progress has been made.
 Finances are a permanent problem.
 From 2003, environmental issues have been dealt with by officials of the Ministry of Local Administration.
 In April 2009, a new Ministry of Environment was established.
 But the work to protect the environment conflicts with the interests of the industrial sector.

 One of the positive results is that there are now three protected areas: the Abu Qubays Protected Area in central north-western Syria (Hama Governorate), the Farunluq Protected Area in the north-western coastal region (Latakia Governorate), and Jabal (Mount) Abd al-Aziz Protected Area in the north-east (al-Hasaka Governorate).

 Yew, lime, and fir trees grow in what is left of the forests on the mountain slopes.
 Scrubs and scrubby underbrush cover many slopes.
 Trees do not grow on the steppe, except for some sparsely distributed hawthorns.
-In early spring, a variety of (flowering) plants covers the land.
+In early spring, a variety of (flowering) plants cover the land.
 From June, however, the weather is too dry for plants to survive.

 There are not that many wild animals left.
 Some wolves, hyenas (endangered species), foxes, badgers, wild boar, and jackals still live in remote areas.
 There are also deer (endangered species), bears, squirrels, gazelles, and jerboas (nocturnal rodents).
 Birds are relatively rare.
-Syria is on the route of migrating birds, but according to the SNEAP report, ‘as a consequence of natural habitat destruction, due to the population growth and associated human activities, urban development and agricultural expansion, many categories of biological and genetic resources are being depleted and endangered’.
+Syria is on the route of migrating birds.
+Still, according to the SNEAP report, ‘as a consequence of natural habitat destruction, due to the population growth and associated human activities, urban development and agricultural expansion, many categories of biological and genetic resources are being depleted and endangered.’
 Many animals – including the camel and the wild goat – have become endangered species.

 Among Syria’s mineral resources are oil, gas (both reserves are small), phosphates, chrome and manganese ores, asphalt, iron ore, rock salt, marble, gypsum, and hydropower.

-Vegetal resources include olive trees, sumac, pistachio, laurel and mulberry (for silkworm breeding).
+Vegetal resources include olive trees, sumac, pistachio, laurel, and mulberry (for silkworm breeding).

 Due to deforestation (see Biodiversity), wood is no longer an important natural resource.

 Only a third of the surface consists of fertile land (32 percent) or forests (3 percent).
 Pastures form 45 percent of the land, where there is extensive cattle breeding.
-This percentage includes the Syrian Desert, providing there is sufficient rainfall (see the Strategic & National Environmental Action Plan).
-Arable land covers 25 percent of the surface, located in the north-western part of the country, and along the rivers Euphrates and Orontes (al-Asi).
+This percentage includes the Syrian Desert, providing sufficient rainfall (see the Strategic & National Environmental Action Plan).
+Arable land covers 25 percent of the surface, located in the north-western part of the country and along the rivers Euphrates and Orontes (al-Asi).
 Another fertile region is Hawran, close to the Jordanian border in the south.

 24 areas are officially listed as Protected Areas (PA’s) or Main Biodiversity Biomes, with a total of 222,591 hectare.
 Their size and nature vary from the 60,000 hectare mountainous pistachio forest of Jabal Abu Rujmayn (or Abou Rojmen) in central Syria (governorate of Homs) to the 133 hectare Jubbata al-Khashab forest (governorate of Quneitra in the south) or some very small National Heritage areas near Damascus.